zhao201730685110/ICp-banking-microservices/README.md

 ## Part 2 - Deploy the docker image to IBM Cloud private

-In this Code Pattern, an automatic deployment process (Jenkins build) has been initially set up to deploy the Docker image to ICp.
+In this Code Pattern, an automatic process (Jenkins build) has been initially set up to build and deploy the Docker image to ICp.

 ![alt text](images/devops.png "DevOps")

-The deployment has been processed as follow :
+The Jenkins build processed as follow :

 1. Jenkins pulled the source code from a GitHub repository *YOUR_USERNAME/ICp-banking-microservices* like yours.
 2. Jenkins built the Docker image from the Docker file described before.
 It has been called **code-pattern-icp-banking-microservices** and tagged *lastest*.
 It will be refered as "DOCKER_IMAGE_NAME" in this pattern.